Nick Bjugstad: Edmonton Oilers

 Bjugstad with the Utah Hockey Club in 2025.

 On March 2, 2023, the Coyotes traded Bjugstad along with Cam Dineen to the Edmonton Oilers in exchange for a third-round pick in 2023, and prospect Michael Kesselring with Arizona retaining half of Bjugstad's salary.
 Bjugstad made an immediate impact to the Oilers bottom six forward group, contributing with 4 goals and 6 points through 19 regular season games.
 He collected a career best three postseason goals through 12 playoff games, before the Oilers were defeated in the second round to the eventual Stanley Cup Champions, the Vegas Golden Knights.

 Return to Arizona, move to Utah

 As a free agent from the Oilers, Bjugstad opted to return to former club, the Arizona Coyotes, in agreeing to a two-year, $4.2 million contract on July 1, 2023.
 At the end of the 2023–24 season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion Utah Hockey Club; as a result, Bjugstad became a member of the Utah team.

 St. Louis Blues

 Bjugstad signed as a free agent to a two-year, $1.75 million contract with the St. Louis Blues on July 1, 2025.

+New Jersey Devils

+On February 4, 2026, Bjugstad was traded to the New Jersey Devils, in exchange for Thomas Bordeleau and a conditional 2026 fourth-round pick.